apavlovics/minesweeper/README.md

 * support for tile flagging — mark the ones, which might contain mines;
 * cheat mode — reveal the locations of the mines without ending the game;
 * autosave — preserve the state of the game on exit and continue from the exact same place on return.

+The demo is available [on the project web page](https://continuum.lv/projects/minesweeper/).

 Technologies used: